Coder-O/CS3500_HW_5/README.md

     - FallibleStrategy: An interface for a strategy that that finds a list of desired moves for a given board state.
     - Strategy: An interface for other strategies to build off of.
 Includes a findsAtLeastOneMove method to allow users to know if a given strategy allways returns at least one move.
     - Several adapters exist to convert between and combine different types of strategies.
+    - ThreeTriosMove: Represents a move in a game of ThreeTrios.
+Also stores a score that can be used by strtegies to assign a value to a move.
 - ThreeTriosModel: is driven by the controller.
 Manages the rules and objects of the game.
     - ThreeTriosGrid: the playing grid, a 2 by 2 grid that holds cells as described below.
 A grid must have an odd number of card cells.
     - ThreeTriosCell: a cell in the grid.
 It can be a hole (a non-existant position) or a card cell (can hold a card).